walmartlabs/concord-website/docs/plugins/slack.md

 # Slack Channel Task

-The `slackChannel` task supports creating and archiving regular as well as private channels of the [Slack](https://slack.com/) messaging platform.
+The `slackChannel` task supports creating and archiving channels and groups of the [Slack](https://slack.com/) messaging platform.

 ## Configuration